ZaraCui/INFO1111-assignment1-final/README.md

 - Multiple functional pages (e.g., Dashboard, Finance, Meetings, Residents).
 - Redirect and HTTP response handling demonstration.
 - Explanation of HTTP methods (GET vs POST) and status codes.

+## Some Features

+This project includes advanced features to meet the STRONG rating requirements:

+- Developed three serverless functions under `/pages/api/`, and evaluated the difference with edge functions.
+Edge functions run on Vercel's edge network for low latency but have limited access to Node.js APIs, so serverless functions were more appropriate for this use case.
+- Created five additional web pages demonstrating HTML, CSS, and JavaScript features, including form handling, DOM interaction, and layout styling using Tailwind CSS.
+- Implemented a maintenance request form using GET/POST methods and a 302 redirect to a thank-you page.

 ## Additional Notes
 - This project demonstrates full integration between frontend and backend features using Vercel serverless capabilities.